 * * * *

-I’d gotten to the flower market far before noon the next day, to wait for her, but she snuck up—.
+I’d gotten to the flower market far before noon the next day, to wait for her, right where she had left me standing alone; but she snuck up—.

 “Boo!”
 I jumped, and she giggled, and then said, “My name is Lilla.
 What’s yours, besides ‘that snotty fellow’?”

 “That’s what Mrs. Paritosh and the other mothers called you at the dance.”

 “Really?”
 Forget those mothers, pun intended.
 “Lilla.
 Your name’s lovely; and they’re vipers.”

 She giggled again, for “lovely” or “viper,” or both, I wasn’t certain.

 “It’s foreign.
 Short for Elisabeth, but not Lillia or Lillian, I don’t understand why though.”

 “Your given name’s Elisabeth then?”